Punktum-dk/epp-service-specification/README.md

 <a id="ip-whitelisting"></a>
 ### IP Whitelisting

 Since 2016-02-29 DK Hostmaster has enforced IP whitelisting of IPs for access to the EPP service.
-Additions and removals of IP addresses is currently a manual proces handled by DK Hostmaster.
+Additions and removals of IP addresses is currently a manual process handled by DK Hostmaster.

 Please submit change requests including registrar handle information to: